Application Guidelines

 Repertoire requirements

-Below is a sample list of works that satisfy the Concerto and/or 20th/21st Century works requirements.
-This is by no means an exhaustive list; it is simply those works that have been submitted in past review rounds or performed at past Competitions.
+Below are sample lists of works that satisfy the Concerto and/or 20th/21st Century works requirements.
+These are by no means exhaustive lists; they are simply those works that have been submitted in past review rounds or performed at past Competitions.
 Remember that for works that can satisfy both requirements, you may only use them to satisfy ONE requirement on your submission.
 If you have questions about acceptable repertoire, please email info(at)californiamusiccenter.org.